davidrhoden/davidrhoden-basic-netlify/timeline/pictures-from-saltillo-mar-2-2002.md

 title: I went to Saltillo, Coahuila, Mexico.
 date: 2002-03-02T12:00:00.929Z
 permalink: pictures-from-saltillo/index.html
-summary: I spent a Mardi Gras going with some Loyola classmates to Saltillo, Coahuila, Mexico to work on houses.
 excerpt: I spent a Mardi Gras going with some Loyola classmates to Saltillo, Coahuila, Mexico to work on houses.
 category: timeline
 image: /static/img/timeline/mexico/saltillo-hillside-feb-27-2001.jpg